KDOras/ProjetFinalGameProgramming/README.md

 # Launch

-When you Launch The Unity Project, Go To The Folder "Scene" And Double Click On "Sample Scene", WaIT A Little Time Then You Can Launch The Project.
+When you Launch The Unity Project, Go To The Folder "Scene" And Double Click On "Sample Scene", Wait A Little Time Then You Can Launch The Project.

 When you Launch The Game There is the Control :